SeraphAgent/litepaper/Lite-Paper.md

 This initiative, the first to merge Virtuals Protocol's agent ecosystem with Bittensor’s decentralized network, fosters a new paradigm in intelligent, autonomous agent development.
 Seraph comprises several core technological ecosystems:

 - BitMind Bittensor SDKs, Agent Plugins: Enhances Seraph's operational capabilities with Bittensor's evolving inference network.
-- ElizaOS, Virtuals' Agent Framework: Modular infrastructure for autonomous agent orchestration.
+- ElizaOS, Virtuals Protocol's Agent Frameworks: Modular infrastructure for autonomous agent orchestration.
 - Base's Scaling Infrastructure: High throughput, low latency blockchain platform.
+- Opacity verifiable inference (zkTLS AVS on EigenLayer)

 Seraph plans to expand its functionality by integrating more Bittensor subnets, enhancing its AI capabilities and maintaining its technological lead with a best-of-all-worlds approach to agent frameworks and blockchain integrations.